DanielGarcia-Carrillo/autocomplete-js-import/README.md

 # TODO / Known Issues
 * Fuzzy pattern matching doesn't work with files added/removed after project is added
 * Attempting to fuzzy search with slashes or periods inserts suggestion incorrectly
+* If it wasn't compatible with Windows before, it sure isn't now (Unix path specific code)